anandapurva55/Gravitrips/README.md

 We can directly download the jar file that I uploaded and enjoy the game.

-The rules to play the game can be found inside the Help menu at the top left of the game screen.
+The rules to can be found inside the Help menu at the top left of the game screen.